-The Housing Partnership Inc. is a non-profit organization dedicated (and I mean, dedicated) to finding affordable housing opportunities while encouraging family stability and empowering communities.
+The Housing Partnership Inc. is a non-profit organization dedicated (and I mean, dedicated) to creating affordable housing opportunities while encouraging family stability and empowering communities.
 The HPI team embodies nearly everything we love about working with non-profits.
 They are a resourceful, clever, and experienced team with a lofty vision.

-From the moment we began stakeholder meetings with HPI, we knew that it was going to be tough to fully explain all of the projects and underpinnings of such a well-oiled machine to a broad audience.
+From the moment we began stakeholder meetings with HPI, we knew that it was going to be tough to fully explain all of the underpinnings and outcomes of such a well-oiled machine to a broad audience.
 However, what we also discovered was that 75% of the external audience for HPI had a fairly narrow (although ambitious) motivation path.
 There were 3 clear goals for our audience members: rent a home, buy a home, or learn how to buy a home.
-Through direct demographic and observational research, we found the prospective lifestyles that outlined these motivations.
+Through direct demographic and observational research, we found the prospective lifestyles that represented these motivations.
 Through these three main personas, we identified our questions, validated our hypothesis and discovered the true habits of our audience members.

 We rebuilt the retro logo, and its metaphor charged and validated some of our conceptual rumblings.
 HPI is forward movement.
 It is trajectory.
 It is finding a way to rise up and overcome – both internally and for the audience.

 Concepting is always our favorite stage of the process and this project came with a lot of diverse possibilities.
 In the end, we decided that a direct approach- tapping into the ambition of our audience members- would be the best way to motivate them.
 Thus the concept: Step Up.

 We knew movement would be a critical design element.
 Each of our animations was created to reflect the ambitious goals of our audience members.
 We wanted to reach them in a more emotional way than they had been reached before.
 We wanted to help them visualize their dreams.